Priyakadam23/Data-Analysis-Dashboard/README.md

-# Blinkit Grocery Sales Analysis(interactive dashboard creation Using Power BI)
+# Blinkit Grocery Sales Analysis(Interactive Dashboard Creation Using Power BI)
 ## Project Objective
 To conduct a comprehensive analysis of Blink it's sales performance ,customer- satisfaction & inventory distribution to identify key insights & to identify the Key insights and opportunities using various KPI's & visualizations in Power BI.
 ## Dataset Used